-- Incidents are risks that have occurred and are a measure of how well we are achieving our purposes. - Most Incidents are directly managed by the service or escalated if corporate awareness or support is needed.

-- After the incident a review is undertaken to identify any actions that may be needed to prevent recurrence. - Questions to be asked should include: How did it happen, was it predictable, could it happen again, what could we do to prevent it? - Conversations with Senior Managers take place, as appropriate, to understand incidents and facilitate learning and to provide feedback on actions taken to prevent recurrence.
+- Incidents are risks that have occurred and are a measure of how well we are achieving our purposes. - Most Incidents are directly managed by the service or escalated if corporate awareness or support is needed. - Some incidents may require the lead to be taken by another service, e.g. insurance claims. - After the incident a review is undertaken to identify any actions that may be needed to prevent recurrence. - Questions to be asked should include: How did it happen, was it predictable, could it happen again, what could we do to prevent it? - Conversations with Senior Managers take place, as appropriate, to understand incidents and facilitate learning and to provide feedback on actions taken to prevent recurrence.